 7. Invest in Eye-Catching Images

-8. Develop Useful Features
+8. Tie In Useful Features

 Now that your content is ready to go, what else can you offer your audience in terms of value?
 Give those competitors another look and figure out where you can fill in the gaps.
 Remember, a “useful feature” doesn’t need to equate to a fancy interactive experience with hours of development time.
 It could be something as simple as a shareable quiz, infographic, or chart.